Bus rapid transit: History

+Background

 The first use of a protected busway was the East Side Trolley Tunnel in Providence, Rhode Island.
 It was converted from trolley to bus use in 1948.
-However, the first BRT system in the world was the Busway in Runcorn, England.
+Another early bus system having some rapid transit features is the Runcorn Busway in Runcorn, England.
 First conceived in the Runcorn New Town Masterplan in 1966, it opened for services in October 1971 and all 22 km were operational by 1980.
 The central station is at Runcorn Shopping City where buses arrive on dedicated raised busways to two enclosed stations.
 Arthur Ling, Runcorn Development Corporation's Master Planner, said that he had invented the concept while sketching on the back of an envelope.
-The town was designed around the transport system, with most residents no more than five minutes walking distance, or 500 yard, from the Busway.
+The town was designed around the transport system, with most residents no more than five minutes' walking distance, or 500 yard, from the Busway.

+Brazil

-The second BRT system in the world was the Rede Integrada de Transporte (RIT, integrated transportation network), implemented in Curitiba, Brazil, in 1974.
-The Rede Integrada de Transporte was inspired by the previous transport system of the National Urban Transport Company of Peru (In Spanish: ENATRU), which only had quick access on Lima downtown, but it would not be considered BRT itself.
+The first BRT system in the world was the Rede Integrada de Transporte (RIT, integrated transportation network), implemented in Curitiba, Brazil, in 1974.
+The Rede Integrada de Transporte was inspired by the previous transport system of the National Urban Transport Company of Peru (In Spanish: ENATRU), which only had quick access to Lima downtown, but it would not be considered BRT itself.
 Many of the elements that have become associated with BRT were innovations first suggested by Carlos Ceneviva, within the team of Curitiba Mayor Jaime Lerner.
 Initially just dedicated bus lanes in the center of major arterial roads, in 1980 the Curitiba system added a feeder bus network and inter-zone connections, and in 1992 introduced off-board fare collection, enclosed stations, and platform-level boarding.
 Other systems made further innovations, including platooning (three buses entering and leaving bus stops and traffic signals at once) in Porto Alegre, and passing lanes and express service in São Paulo.